KritagyaMadaan/Kingkong-Astrava-Hackathon/README.md

 ## ✨ Features
 ### 🗺️ Interactive Map
-Displays the user's **current live location**
+Displays the user's current live location

-Shows **nearby mechanics** on the map
+Shows nearby mechanicson the map

-Helps users quickly locate the **closest repair service**
+Helps users quickly locate the closest repair service

 ### 🔧 Nearest Mechanic Finder
-Detects mechanics based on the user’s location Displays mechanic information such as: - Name - Contact details - Distance from the user - Location on the map
+Detects mechanics based on the user’s location Displays mechanic information such as:
+     Name
+     Contact details
+     Distance from the user
+     Location on the map
 ### 🚘 Vehicle Information
+Stores and displays important vehicle details such as:
+     Vehicle model
+     Engine information
+     Usage data
+     Performance metrics

-Stores and displays important vehicle details such as: - Vehicle model - Engine information - Usage data - Performance metrics ### 📍 Location Tracking - Tracks the **real-time location of the vehicle** - Helps users easily identify their position and nearby services
+### 📍 Location Tracking
+Tracks the real-time location of the vehicle
+Helps users easily identify their position and nearby services

 ### 🤖 Vehicle Failure Prediction
 Uses a **machine learning model** to analyze vehicle data Predicts possible **vehicle component failures**